marcoguerri/marcoguerri.github.io/_posts/2016-11-26-move-semantics-rvalue-reference.markdown

 Moving from lvalues: std::move and std::forward
 =======
-Sometimes it might be necessary to treat *lvalues* as *rvalues*, thus allowing the function being invoked to move from a specific argument. *std::move* does exactly this, by returning an *rvalue reference* to its argument, which will eventually bind to functions accepting *rvalues* like a move constructor (unless
+Sometimes it becomes necessary to treat *lvalues* as *rvalues*, thus allowing the function being invoked to move from a specific argument. *std::move* does exactly this, by returning an *rvalue reference* to its argument, which will eventually bind to functions accepting *rvalues* like a move constructor (unless